-As these events are often unpredictable, large in scale and complicated by rapid changes, the impact are greater than when dealing with a single, time-limited incident.
-Individuals and families will be more affected than others, and intense reactions may be a common typical response.
+As this is an unpredictable event and the impact will be greater than when dealing with a single, time-limited incident, individuals and families will be more affected than others, and intense reactions may be a common typical response.

 Some people find that previous experiences with personal crises or trauma have helped them develop coping skills which may prove beneficial in managing their reactions to the current incident.
 Others, however, may find that they are experiencing some strong reactions with increased intensity or frequency.
 An individual's reactions will also be influenced by the degree to which personal safety and security have been affected.